 To locate a node using a keyword search:

 Click the icon to the right of the search bar at the top of the graph space to toggle to Search From Graph.

 Enter a search term.
 For example, “win” to find a character named “Wind”.

 As you enter the term, all nodes with property values matching the search term are selected.
 A list by category and node of matching results appears below the search bar.
-The example search returned two matching Character nodes, one of which is the one we want.
+The example search returned several matching Character nodes, one of which is the one we want.

 You can roll over any individual result to display a quick information panel with more details.

 Navigating using a Table